The Defined Benefit Pension Definition

 We strongly advise that you get financial guidance to see whether a transfer is in your best interests or not.
 We are highly experienced in this field and can often spot when a final salary transfer may not be the best option at a very early stage.
 Thus, saving you time and money.
 We can also clarify any fees that may be charged.

 Cameron James has years of experience in pension transfers.
 We are trusted by expats in 23 countries, with 13 nationalities, across 6 continents.
-Our financial advisers are experienced, qualified and SEC regulated and on the FCA Register ensuring your pension transfer process is in safe hands.
+Our financial advisers are experienced, qualified and on the FCA Register ensuring your pension transfer process is in safe hands.
 We know and understand your needs.

 Our Google Reviews say it all.
 We have experience in transferring USA citizens with UK defined benefit pension transfer into SIPP.
 Our clients are spread across the states spanning Texas, Miami, New York and Los Angeles.